 Applicants will normally be required to achieve a first-class/first division mark in their undergraduate programme at a good institution of higher education in India.
 At the discretion of academic departments, students with degrees awarded by top universities such as the University of Mumbai, University of Delhi, University of Calcutta, Indian Institute of Technology and University of Pune, may be accepted with high second-class/high second division marks.

-NARIC advises that a new 10 point GPA scale has been introduced in many universities.
+UK NARIC advises that a new 10-point GPA scale has been introduced in many universities.
 The figures below can be used to compare GPA score to percentage scores:

 If you do not meet these criteria, you can apply for Birkbeck’s International Foundation Programme, which acts as a bridge between undergraduate and postgraduate study, preparing students to study a Master’s degree in the UK.
 There are progression pathways onto various courses at Birkbeck.